How to choose the right fencing club for a beginner

 you like the coaches, and can communicate easily with them

 the club structure is such that the coach will have time to give your child personalized attention

-the club conducts footwork drills, has open bouting sessions and
+the club conducts footwork drills, has practice bouting sessions and

 the club can give your child 1 to 2 private lessons a week.
 Private lessons are typically 20 minutes long.